LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 restriction in the final 'crawl' scenario).

 For a person new to roguelikes, the 'raid' scenario offers a gentle introduction.
-The subsequent game scenarios gradually introduce squad combat, stealth, opportunity fire, asymmetric battles and more.
+The subsequent game scenarios lead the player along an optional story arc.
+They gradually introduce squad combat, stealth, opportunity fire, asymmetric battles and more.
 Starting from the second scenario, the player controls a whole team of characters and will develop his repertoire of squad formations, preferred rendezvous locations and the use of light sources.

-The last scenario takes place in a multi-floor setting, giving player the choice of exploration of a single level at a time or portions of many levels along a single staircase and also of guarding staircases against enemies from other levels or, inversely, avoiding the staircases.
+The last scenario takes place in a multi-floor setting, giving player the choice of exploration of a single level at a time or portions of many levels along a single staircase.
+This should be considered the gist and the main challenge of the game, involving strategic resource management and area denial elements.
+Compared to that, the smaller scenarios provide more tactical training and offer variety and entertainment of chaising a high-score between the deaths^H^H^H^H^H^H long crawls.

 Monsters